 If you’re focused on lowering your tax bill, there is another way.
 The Saver’s Credit, originally called the Retirement Savings Contributions Credit, gives eligible taxpayers a break.
 Specifically, it’s designed for those who earn a low to moderate income.

-Essentially, the Saver’s Credit lowers your taxable income by a percentage of your contribution.
+Essentially, the Saver’s Credit lowers your taxable income by a percentage of your 401(k) contribution.
+This tax break is in addition to the tax savings your contribution already provides.
 Depending on your filing status and adjusted gross income, you can claim it for 10%, 20% or 50% of the first $2,000 you put into your retirement account annually.
 So, the maximum amount you can claim through the credit is $200, $400 and $1,000, respectively.
 However, married couples filing jointly the maximum they can claim is $2,000.

-Unfortunately, contributing to a 401(k) doesn’t allow you to make any tax deductions.
-However, these retirement accounts allow for other tax benefits.
-Contributing pretax into a traditional 401(k) lets you lower your taxable income.
-So, you only face income taxes come retirement when your tax bracket drops.
-But if you believe you’ll earn more in your later years, there’s still the option of Roth 401(k)s.
+While 401(k) contributions are not technically tax deductible, these retirement accounts offer significant tax benefits.
+Contributing pretax into a traditional 401(k) lets you lower your taxable income and defer taxes on your retirement savings until you withdraw it.
+At that time, you’ll pay income taxes on the money.
+If you believe you’ll earn more in your later years and be in a higher tax bracket, a Roth 401(k)s may be a good option, since it allows your money to grow tax free.
 There are also other ways to reduce your taxable income, such as making charitable donations to nonprofits.

 Tips for Retirement

 - What do your plans look like for retirement?
-Will building your 401(k) be enough to support you during it?
+Will your 401(k) be enough to support you when you stop working?
 These are tough questions, but a financial advisor can guide you through them.
 SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A 401(k) is a great way to build funds to support you through your retirement.
 But retirees are often caught off guard by unexpected costs like emergencies and medical bills.
 These can drain your reserve of funds.
 So, every working adult should consider planning for these potential healthcare expenses.
 A health savings account (HSA) is one way to do that.
 They’re tax-deferred like 401(k)s but lack taxes on qualified withdrawals.
 You can check out our guide on HSAs to see if they’re right for you.